 CRM or Customer Relationship Management is a buzzword in many business circles today, but while most people realise that their business could benefit from it, they are not sure which solution will suit them best.
 As a company who offer help with CRM solutions in Cheshire, we are open minded about which CRM strategy businesses should follow.
 We believe that there is no one-size-fits-all solution.
 One change that has recently happened in CRM and in the business world, is the rise in the use of cloud-based systems.
 Cloud-based software is software that is accessed through the internet which makes it easier for all users to access the information at the same time wherever they are in the world.
-So, here are five reasons why we suggest, as part of our CRM consulting process, you should consider putting your CRM in the cloud:
+So, here are five reasons why we suggest, as part of our independent CRM consulting process, you should consider putting your CRM in the cloud:

 Information Available to All

 With a cloud-based CRM process, you can keep all your data and documents in one place that everyone has access to, where ever they are based, meaning that everyone in the business is working on the same information – in fact, it can even encourage collaboration.
 Having all the information in one central place also makes it easier to track pipeline figures and forecast sales, ensuring you have an accurate day to day picture of your business.

 Up to Date Information

 With this fast-paced world that we now live in, our sales teams have to be more mobile than ever.
 They rarely sit at desks all day, instead, they are out and about meeting clients or working remotely.
 With a cloud-based CRM system, your sales team can access it from their laptop, mobile or tablet, wherever they are as long as they have internet access.
 This makes it much easier for them to update it on the go and always have access to the most recent and accurate version.
 If you have an on premise CRM solution, the sales team can only update the information when they return to their base, which means that they may neglect to do this if they are busy.
 As a result, precious client data can be lost, become out of sync or be delayed.